 The People

 Charlotte Horton has been making award-winning wines in Tuscany for over 20 years.
-She has restored two Castles in Tuscany.
-At Castello di Potentino, she has revitalized an abandoned estate, planting new vineyards, bringing back olive trees into production and recreating the castle as a cultural centre and a bed and breakfast.
+She has restored two castles in Tuscany and at Castello di Potentino, she has revitalized an abandoned estate, planting new vineyards, bringing back olive trees into production and recreating the castle as a cultural centre and a bed and breakfast.
 She and Alexander have been running food and wine pop-up events in London, Ireland and France since 2010.
-She is currently working on a book about Potentino Life with photographer Michael Woolley.
-Before moving to Italy, she worked for Vogue Magazine, Secker and Warburg Publishing House and then as a freelance journalist.
-In 2013, she was recognized as one of the Barclay’s Women of Achievement.
+She wrote a book about Potentino Life and the restoration with photographer Michael Woolley, published by Rizzoli called A Tuscan Adventure.

 Graham Greene, Alexander’s father, died in 2016 after a distinguished career in publishing and in public service (he was Chairman of the British Museum for many years).
 He is often missed as he used to sit under the loggia quietly reading a good book and was a benign presence when at Potentino.